AVRT and Accessory Pathways

 This is Antidromic AVRT.

 Because the ventricles are being activated entirely through the accessory pathway, entering raw muscle outside the His-Purkinje system, ventricular depolarization is slow and bizarre.
 The QRS complex is maximally pre-excited.
-It is wide, ugly, and indistinguishable from Ventricular Tachycardia (VT) on a surface ECG.
+It is wide, ugly, and indistinguishable from a wide-complex tachycardia of ventricular origin on a surface ECG (Chapter 9 tackles that differential).

 In an unstable patient with a wide complex tachycardia, always treat it as VT.
 But if they have a known history of WPW, antidromic AVRT is the smuggler's path running in reverse.